 5/ Live music

 In Belfast, there’s no need to pay to enjoy some good live music.
 You can pretty much find it every evening in one of the city’s many pubs.
 Whether it’s blues, traditional music sessions, rock or jazz you are after, there is always something going on!
+Make sure you pay a visit to some of the best traditional pubs in Belfast!

 6/ Views over the city

-Walk up to Belfast Castle and enjoy the beautiful views from its gardens over Belfast Lough!
+From the city centre take bus nr 1 up to Belfast Castle and enjoy the beautiful views from its gardens over Belfast Lough!
 Or take a 45 minute climb up Cave Hill (the trail starts at the Castle) and be rewarded with an even better view!
 On clear weather you can even see as far as Scotland!

 The less adventurous can go to the upper floor of Victoria Square Shopping Centre, in the city centre, to enjoy a nice view over Belfast’s rooftops from the glass dome.